wagtail/wagtailtrans/docs/source/contributing.rst

 * We suggest you use a virtual environment for development.

+* **Database Setup**

+  There is a couple of different ways to do this.
+First, you can place your local settings in ``tests/_sandbox/settings/local_settings.py``.
+You can provide a standard `django database settings <https://docs.djangoproject.com/en/1.10/ref/settings/#databases>`_ here to set your database up.
+(A sample copy is provided in  ``tests/_sandbox/settings/local_settings.sample``.)

-* Set PostgreSQL Database Authentication parameters host, user, and password as environment variables.
+  Alternatively you can set PostgreSQL Database Authentication parameters host, user, and password as environment variables.

     .. code-block:: bash